 would allow you to find the places on a map.
 Various users' applications use TGN linked to maps.
 Note that TGN is not a GIS (Geographic Information System).
 It is a thesaurus.

 While many records in TGN include coordinates, these coordinates

 are approximate and are intended for reference ("finding purposes")

-How much information is required to identify a place?
+How much information is required to identify a place in TGN?

-The logical focus of a record in the TGN is a place.
+The logical focus of a record in TGN is a place.
 Although most records contain links and other rich data, the minimum record for each place includes a name, a place type, and a position in the hierarchy that shows its parent places (or broader contexts).
-In results displays and for matching, the name alone does not identify a place because there may be many homographs.
-For example, there are 145 inhabited places called Springfield in the TGN, including the two below (from a Results List in TGN online).
+In results displays and for matching, the name alone does not identify a place because there may be many homographs in TGN.
+For example, there are 145 inhabited places called Springfield, including the four below (from a Results List in TGN online).
 Note that recording the US state Alabama and nation alone would not identify the places; for many nations, the second-level subdivision, such as "county," is required to disambiguate the multiple Springfields.